7 Best Email Tools for Startup Founders (2026)

 Many solo founders use ConvertKit to build an audience before or alongside their product.
 The newsletter and email sequence features handle the content side, while the commerce integration handles sales.
 If your growth strategy is "build audience, then build product," ConvertKit supports that path.

-Setup time: Hours Pricing: Free up to 10,000 subscribers, from $29/month Best for: Founder-creators using content to grow Pros: Generous free tier, landing pages, commerce, creator-focused Cons: Not SaaS-specific, basic automation without paid plan, limited event tracking
+Setup time: Hours Pricing: Free up to 10,000 subscribers, from $29/month Best for: Founder-creators using content to grow Pros: Generous free tier, landing pages, commerce, creator-focused, newsletter-native Cons: Not SaaS-specific, no automations on free plan, limited event tracking, not product-usage-driven

 5. Brevo (formerly Sendinblue)